dabrze/cbb_reproducibility/README.md

-# cbb_reproducibility
+# Repozytorium do prezentacji

-Repo for CBB seminar on reproducibility
+Repo for CBB seminar on reproducibility.
+Tekst po angielsku, a prezentacja po polsku...